DSA-1 AES/EBU Digital Interface Analyzer (discontinued)

-The Prism Sound DSA-1 is a hand-held AES/EBU Signal Analyzer and Generator.
+The Prism Sound DSA-1 was a hand-held AES/EBU Signal Analyzer and Generator that has now been discontinued.

 The DSA-1 is an invaluable trouble-shooting tool for digital audio equipment and installations.
 It is unique as a hand-portable, battery-powered instrument for electrical, timing and data analysis of digital audio signals; these factors are vital in establishing reliable interconnection operating margins.